-Students reside less than 4.8 km from the closest school
+Students reside less than 4.8 km from the nearest school

-A government or non-government school student attending the closest appropriate school for which admission is available and who resides less than 4.8 km from that school may be able to travel at no cost on the school bus.
+A government or non-government school student attending the nearest appropriate school for which admission is available and who resides less than 4.8 km from that school may be able to travel at no cost on the school bus.
 The coordinating principal may approve an application to travel subject to all of the following conditions:

-- The student lives at least 1.6 km from a public transport service that could provide convenient access to and from their school at appropriate times. - Seating is available on the service after all students with prior rights have been accommodated. - The student and the student's parent/guardian accept the conditions of travel and the authority of the coordinating principal. - The student intends to use the bus service daily. - PTV incurs no additional cost. - A parent/guardian provides a written undertaking to the coordinating principal that other transport arrangements will be made if seating becomes insufficient due to an increase in the number of students with prior rights to travel or a smaller vehicle is engaged for the service.
+- the student lives at least 1.6 km from a public transport service that could provide convenient access to and from their school at appropriate times - seating is available on the service after all eligible students have been accommodated - the student and the student's parent/guardian accept the conditions of travel and the authority of the coordinating principal - the student intends to use the bus service daily - PTV incurs no additional cost - a parent/guardian provides a written undertaking to the coordinating principal that other transport arrangements will be made if seating becomes insufficient due to an increase in the number of students with a higher priority of access or a smaller vehicle is engaged for the service.